Close

 What you need to know about compressed air desiccant dryers

-Andy Lill, Atlas Copco’s Business Development Manager – Quality Air, outlines the need for dry compressed air, looks at the operation of traditional heatless desiccant dryers, and reveals the benefits of the latest zero-purge desiccant dryer developments.
+In this article, we outline the need for dry compressed air, look at the operation of traditional heatless desiccant dryers, and reveal the benefits of the latest zero-purge desiccant dryer developments.

 Why industry needs really dry air

-Choosing a reliable desiccant dryer is therefore essential to protect production systems and processes, maintain the quality of end products and minimise energy costs.
+Choosing a reliable desiccant dryer is therefore essential to protect production systems and processes, maintain the quality of end products and minimize energy costs.

 Dryer technologies